atelier-saulx/based/README.md

 - `float_le`
 - `double_be`
 - `double_le`
-- `int_be` - 0 to 48 bit variable size big endian signed integer
+- `int_be` - 0 to 48 bit variable size big-endian signed integer
-- `int_le` - 0 to 48 bit variable size little endian signed integer
+- `int_le` - 0 to 48 bit variable size little-endian signed integer
-- `uint_be` - 0 to 48 bit variable size big endian unsigned integer
+- `uint_be` - 0 to 48 bit variable size big-endian unsigned integer
-- `uint_le` - 0 to 48 bit variable size little endian unsigned integer
+- `uint_le` - 0 to 48 bit variable size little-endian unsigned integer
 - `cstring` - null-terminated C-string (termination not enforced, same behavior as `strcpy()`)
+- `cstring_p` - A pointer to a C-string
 - `record` - defines a nested record

 **Arrays**